wxs/cherylhsu.ca/content/post/2021-10-23-singing-the-body-electric.md

 One can easily feel the daily monastic schedule to be *relentless.* It is firm and unyielding to shifting moods and weather patterns: whether I wake up energetic and well-rested,  or exhausted from the maelstrom of unexpected emotion -- I must show up.
 Especially now as chant leader, nothing is hidden.
 The group hears and is impacted by any constriction or distraction in my voice.
 Morning chanting is the first challenge I meet in my training every day, of setting aside a tender ego to serve the work of cultivating collective harmony.

 And yet, rocking between calm waters and stormy seas, the strict schedule becomes as much  *anchor* as prison.
-It is a steady container to hold the intensity of waves that pass through.
+It is a steady container to hold the intensity of waves that crash through.

 Willow’s three month intensive program centres around the practice of **harmonization**: to skillfully move between tension and release, stuckness and flow, contraction and expansion.
 Ryushin Daniel Thorsen models and teaches it as an ecology of practices that cultivates one to become an *“omni-harmonization agent”:* a person who can step into any system across scales -- a family, an organization or social system -- and attenuate it towards greater harmony.
 Over the past 9 weeks, we’ve been training across what Ryu refers to as the ***five aspects of reality*: Energy Body, Psyche, Relationality, Ethics,** and **Emptiness.**